KiltedCode/khandaria-campaign/characters/idea-notes/cleric.md

     - This tiny dagger has a black leather hilt and a gold-inlaid pattern of stripes and sharp angles on its steel blade.
 It can transform into a delicate necklace or ornate finger-ring at the wearer’s command.
 The wearer gains a +3 competence bonus on Perception checks while the item is carried or worn.
 The wearer can also use it to cast ghost sound once per day.
     - If Calistria is the wearer’s patron, once per day the wearer may speak a command word to use fox’s cunning.
 As a standard action, the wearer can prick her finger with the dagger and swear an oath on her own blood to avenge herself against a particular named creature; the wearer gains a +1 competence bonus on her next attack roll within 1 minute against that creature.
 Speaking a new vengeance-oath removes the old one, whether or not the wearer has achieved her vengeance
     - 4,500 gp
+- Vanishing Sheath
+    - This small sheath attaches to the wrist with a leather strap.
+The sheath can accommodate any single light weapon, wand, or piece of ammunition weighing no more than 5 pounds.
+While sheathed, the weapon is hidden in an extradimensional space and is weightless.
+As a swift action, the wearer can flex her wrist, ejecting the weapon into her hand.
+If her hand is not empty, the weapon remains sheathed.
+Stowing a weapon in the sheath requires a move action.
+The wearer gains a +4 bonus on any Sleight of Hand check to oppose the Perception check of someone observing or frisking the wearer in search of a weapon in the sheath.
+    - Vanishing sheaths can be worn in pairs—one on each arm.
+A person wearing two vanishing sheaths can eject either or both weapons with a single swift action.
+    - 5,000 gp

 # Unique Spell Rules - Calistra